 Best Electric: George Foreman GGR50B Indoor/Outdoor Electric Grill

 Dimensions (LxWxH): 22.5 x 20.5 x 13inches | Cooking Area: 240 square inches | Weight: 21 pounds

 An electric grill will never produce the smoky flavor beloved by charcoal grilling enthusiasts.
 But if you live in an apartment or want a grill that you can throw in your car and tailgate with, an electric grill is your friend, and the George Foreman Indoor/Outdoor Electric Grill is your best friend.

 You can cook up to 15 servings of food at once on this electric grill that has easy-to-clean nonstick grates, a removable stand, and a removable grill plate.
-Since it’s on the small side with only 240 square inches of cooking space, it’s also very light for a grill at just 21 pounds.
+Since it’s on the small side with only 240 square inches of cooking space, it’s also very light for a grill at just 3.2 pounds and 21 pounds when assembled.
 The five heat settings let you adjust to the temperature you want.